joejag/techblog/_posts/2021-03-15-tech-test-marking-guide.md

 Find yourself some problem, then score the solution out of 22 points.

-1. __It works__: The code implements the specification (8 points, meets spec is 8 - reduce the score for missing parts or bugs found)
+1. __It works__ (8 points)
+  * Meets spec is 8 - reduce the score for missing parts or bugs found)

 2. The code is __easy to read__ (4 points)
   * Method names are self-describing and show intent (i.e. not misleading)
   * Comments, if any, say why rather than how
   * Methods are short
   * Clear control flow (i.e. you can follow what it is doing)

 3. It's __tested__ (4 points)
   * Test names are explanatory
   * Expected test cases are present
   * Tests are explicit (i.e. it is obvious what they do and not over 15+ lines per test method)
   * The tests are logical (i.e. makes sense that they are there)

 4. It's __maintainable and robust__ (4 points)
   * No dead code
   * Defensive at the system boundaries (e.g. user input, API boundaries)
   * Modularised (e.g. follows Single Responsibility Pattern)
   * Can be built and ran in one step

 5. The __write up__ (a README.md) is complete (2 points)
   * It mentions how to run the application
   * There is some reasoning about tradeoffs made while writing the application.

 ### A last thought